 Cover pot and cook over medium heat until mussels open.

-Scoop portions into large bowls and serve with toasted Tuscan or sourdough bread on the side.
+Scoop portions into large bowls and serve with lightly toasted Tuscan or sourdough bread (Rosemary sourdough is our preference) on the side.

 This recipe serves eight, but we typically have a big bowl each, or about two servings apiece, and refrigerate the rest for leftovers.